Due to the current situation, we also offer telephone or video consultation. Take advantage of this offer in these difficult times.

 How long the counselling lasts is different from case to case.
 Where some issues can be resolved in one or two sessions others require more.
 The student and counsellor decide on the duration of counselling together.
 The same concerns (or different) can be discussed again after the sessions.
 However, the appropriate amount of time should be given to see improvements.

 The first four sessions are free of charge!
 Additional appointments require a contribution of eight Euros.
 Continuous counselling over an extended period of time is not available.
 If continuous counselling is needed our therapists help student find additional external therapists.

-Counselling services are available in English, French, Chinese an Slovenian.
+Counselling services are available in English, French, Chinese, Arabic and Slovenian.

 For appointments outside of office hours, please call.

 Students who would like to speak to a counsellor without making an appointment in advance can use the Open Office Hours.
 It will continue to take place on Wednesdays from 13.00 to 14.00 - but until further notice only by telephone.
 During this time, you can come in for a short consultation of about 10 minutes to clarify the further procedure.

 In acute crises and outside our working hours you will find help at the following positions:

 Outpatient Clinic of the University Clinic for Psychiatry and Psychotherapy